polavishnu4444/osdu-infrastructure/infra/templates/osdu-r3-resources/README.md

-# Azure OSDU AKS Architecture Solution
+# Azure OSDU AKS Architecture Solution with Elastic Cloud SaaS

 The `osdu` - Kubernetes Architecture solution template is intended to provision Managed Kubernetes resources like AKS and other core OSDU cloud managed services like Cosmos, Blob Storage and Keyvault.